 - MBA students undertaking the course with the International Exchange will be required to cover the cost of travel to and from their exchange institution, plus costs for visas and vaccinations, as well as accommodation and other living costs while in the host country.

-- The University provides information on estimated costs of living in Edinburgh.
+- The University provides information on the estimated cost of living in Edinburgh.